ArturoDente/gif2petscii/README.md

 Anyway, compile the asm code and see the result, it should work good for gifs with not too many frames.

+Hint: use ezgif.com to optimize, reduce and monochromize your gifs before using this program.

 ## Credits ##
 I use [Petsciiator](https://github.com/EgonOlsen71/petsciiator) inside the tool to convert gif frames into petsciis.